-Kerkorian was reportedly born at Noon, which is somewhat suspicious (he likely was born within minutes before or after) on 6/6/1917 in Fresno, CA. His birth data is AA rated for accuracy.
+Kerkorian was reportedly born at Noon, which is always a somewhat suspicious time.
+He likely was born within minutes before or after.
+He was born on 6/6/1917 in Fresno, CA. His birth data is AA rated (i.e. from birth record).

 Most length of life techniques involve primary directions.
-Primary directions are very strongly dependent on the exact time of birth.
-Therefore, a rough indication by primary directions, such as within a year, is sufficient for our purposes, as the birth time may be rounded.
-A birth time rounded within a few minutes could put the indication by primary directions off by even more than a year in some cases.
+Primary directions are strongly dependent on the exact time of birth.
+My experience is that a recorded birth time is often slightly rounded or slightly later (due to delay) compared to the actual birth time.
+For instance, I saw my first born emerge at 12:12 and get recorded as 12:15.
+Therefore, a rough indication by primary directions, such as within a year, is sufficient for our purposes.
+Note that a birth time rounded by even just a few minutes could put primary directions off by more than a year in some cases.

 Part I: Special Techniques

-I am not going to fully explain and evaluate each length of life technique as that is an extremely labor intensive matter.
-I’m going to look briefly at the indications according to a number of length of life techniques, and then discuss some general timing techniques that relate to the timing of death.
-Those interested in an overview of the length of life techniques of the Hellenistic era, can find such in a previous article on the topic.
+I am not going to fully explain and evaluate each length of life technique due to the labor involved.
+I’m just going to look briefly at the indications according to a number of length of life techniques.
+After that, I’ll also discuss some general timing techniques that relate to the timing of death.
+Those interested in an overview of the length of life techniques of the Hellenistic era, can find it in a previous article.